lehet005/simple-search/docs/Population-search.md

 2. For each respective gene in both parents, randomly choose one parent's allele in that location to fill the child's gene.
 3. Construct a new answer using the new child chromosome.

-Note: We use a 50% probability for determining which parent to take the allele value from.
+Note 1: We use a 50% probability for determining which parent to take the allele value from.

+Note 2: We are using terminology introduced in Essentials of Metaheuristics for describing the algorithm.

 This is pretty simple.
 Not a whole lot complicated going on here.
 The args for the function are as follows: